Preheat the oven to 450 degrees F.

 the bones in the lower part of the oven, flip after 20 to 30 minutes and remove from the oven after 40 minutes to 1 hour, when the bones are golden brown.

 Smear the tomato paste

 over the bones with a spoon.
-Add the carrots, celery, onion, leeks
+Add the carrots, celery, onion, leeks, and garlic

 Pour the stock in batches through a large fine sieve